 2021 Texas Child Care Market Rate Survey

-Screen Shot 2021 09 22 at 9.59.57 AMIn this 2021 Texas Child Care Market Rate survey report, explore the rates charged to the general public (or the “market rate”) for child care between October 2020 and July 2021.
-The report summarizes child care market rate data for the entire state of Texas and each of its 28 local workforce development areas during this time period.
+Screen Shot 2021 09 22 at 9.59.57 AMIn this 2021 Texas Child Care Market Rate survey report, explore the rates charged to the general public for child care between October 2020 and July 2021.
+The report summarizes child care market rate data for Texas and each of its 28 local workforce development areas.

-In this 2021 report, as in previous years, market rates for child care are estimated using a combination of survey data and Texas Workforce Commission administrative record data on published rates of providers who accept subsidies.
-Three types of child care facilities were surveyed: licensed child care centers, registered homes, and licensed homes.
+In this 2021 report, researchers estimated market rates for child care using a combination of survey data and Texas Workforce Commission data on published rates of providers who accept subsidies.
+Researchers surveyed three types of child care facilities: licensed child care centers, registered homes, and licensed homes.

-Compared to the previous year, across facility types and age groups, estimated median daily rates were found to increase by about 7.9%, or about $1.81 per day when compared to 2020 median rates.
-Market rates for child care have been increasing above the normal rate of inflation since 2020, compared to a typical child care inflation rate in Texas of two to five percent per year.
-Given the dramatic upheavel in the child care market caused by the COVID-19 pandemic, including a significant number of facilities no longer apparently licensed to care for children, a seven or eight percent increase in rates is not surprising.
+Compared to the previous year, estimated median daily rates increased by about 7.9%, or about $1.81 per day.
+Market rates for child care have been increasing above the normal rate of inflation since 2020.
+The typical child care inflation rate in Texas is between 2–5% per year.
+This increase in rates is unsurprising given impacts of the COVID-19 pandemic and a significant number of facilities no longer licensed to care for children.

 2021 Texas Child Care Market Rate Survey Final Report (PDF)